eventnetusa/eventnet/src/_vip/mall-kiosk.md

       video_id:
   - text_block_markdown: >-
       ##### Note: EventNetUSA cannot guarantee that all client requests will be
-      fulfilled and ready to open by Medicare OEP due to availability of mall displays as pictured above.
+      fulfilled and ready to open by Medicare AEP due to availability of mall displays as pictured above.
     single_image_block:
       single_image_path: